intexisty/docker-space-engineers-server/README.md

-# Space Engineers on Linux
+# Space Engineers Server on Linux
-Docker container for running a Space Engineers server There is no public prebuilt container image because of copyright restrictions These instructions will guide you to configure the environment and build your own container
+This is a docker container suitable for running a Space Engineers server.
+There is no public prebuilt container image because of microsoft copyright restrictions.

 ## Setup
 - Create the required directory structure.